Find a Caterer near you

 A package deal for all-day catering can streamline your planning and is typically priced at £100 to £225 per person.
 This includes everything from welcome drinks to a late-night snack, taking the guesswork out of menu planning and providing a per-person cost that’s inclusive of all the bells and whistles.

-Smaller parties might see higher per-head rates - as much as £15-20 for a quality spread - while larger guest lists can afford economies of scale, bringing the cost down to around £10 per person for bulk quantities of party favorites.
+Smaller parties might see higher per-head rates - as much as £15-20 for a quality spread - while larger guest lists can afford economies of scale, bringing the cost down to around £10 per person for bulk quantities of party favourites.
 You might also be interested in finding a personal chef instead of a caterer for smaller, more frequent events.

 In the UK, you’ll be looking at around £15 to £30 per hour for each staff member, based on the complexity and formality of the event.
 High-stakes galas with extensive wine pouring and formal service will see greater hourly rates compared to a casual mixer that only requires minimal staffing.